dcblogdev/php-find-and-replace-json/README.md

 # PHP Find and Replace JSON
 Takes a JSON payload and replaces either a key or value from a provided array.

-Adapten from a Stackoverflow answer, thank you @MasterOdin https://stackoverflow.com/a/29780516/1017963

 ## Installation
 Install via Composer